 Please note: Currently we can accept on-line payment using MasterCard or VISA credit cards only.
 Credit card payments are subject to a 4% administrative fee.

 Learning circles that encourage social action and social justice work for all adults in the community.
 Social Action topics include Racial Justice and Equity, Gender Equity, Social and Economic Justice, and Environmental Guardianship through a Jewish lens.
-We are grateful to Combined Jewish Philanthropies of Boston and to IYUN for generously subsidizing Social Action classes.
+We are grateful to Combined Jewish Philanthropies of Boston for generously subsidizing Social Action classes.

-For additional information about classes, please contact Ahava Rosenthal.
+For additional information about classes, please contact Ahava Rosenthal

 To register for multiple courses or to apply for a financial scholarship, please contact Cindy Bernstein at 617-559-8709.